cferdinandi/vanilla-js-toolkit/content/helpers/escapeCharacters.md

 		// pairs, or lone surrogates.

 		// If the character is NULL (U+0000), then throw an
-		// `InvalidCharacterError` exception and terminate these steps. if (codeUnit === 0x0000) {
+		// `InvalstrCharacterError` exception and terminate these steps. if (codeUnit === 0x0000) {
-			throw new InvalidCharacterError(
+			throw new InvalstrCharacterError(
-				'Invalid character: the input contains U+0000.'
+				'Invalstr character: the input contains U+0000.'
 			);
 		}